eppenga/Sunflow-Cryptobot/README.md

 # Sunflow Crypto Trading Bot
 **Crypto Trading Bot to use on Bybit, high frequency and efficient resource handling.
 Uses websockets to trade in realtime featuring trailing buy and sell.
-Option to use an additional klines interval to work as confirmation for buy orders or via technical analysis simular to TradingView.
+Option to use an additional klines interval to work as confirmation for buy orders, or via orderbook analysis or technical analysis simular to TradingView.
 Both prevent over-buying when price goes down.
 Can also behave as a dynamic gribot to save on funds where spread distance and profit percentage are customizable.**

 _Please note: Sunflow needs API Version 5 of the "unified trading account" of Bybit (basically, the newest version)._